 Student Teaching: This is the culmination of the educational preparation process.
 It is where students have the opportunity to utilize the knowledge and skills gained through coursework at Medaille College with the support of a classroom associate teacher and college supervisor.
 Medaille College student teachers participate in two full-time, eight-week student teaching placements.

-What else sets Medaille's education program apart?
+What else sets Medaille's teaching programs apart?

 Future Teachers Club, rooted in principles of education, as well as professional and social development.